 I would definitely suggest implementing carbo-loading in your that in your pre-race week nutrition.
 It can definitely make a difference in your performance!

 Carbo loading consists of consuming meals that are high in carbohydrates about 5-7 days before a half marathon.
 The ISSN states that meals should be ~70% carbohydrate in order to optimize glycogen stores in the liver and muscles.

 For more information on carbo-loading + a detailed guide on the 5 day and 1 day carboloading plan & everything you need to know about running nutrition check out our Eat Like a Runner Nutrition Course!

 It takes some experimenting to figure out how to carbo load and you don’t want to affect your body negatively if you are not used to loading it with carbs.
 So as a beginner, skip the supercompensating effect and follow these guidelines:

-Be sure to download your free 3 page carbo-loading package complete with a high carbohydrate food list, sample menu plan, and a blank carbo-loading menu plan for you!
+Tell me where to send your free 3 page carbo-loading package complete with a high carbohydrate food list, sample menu plan, and a blank carbo-loading menu plan for you to use!

 I'd love to send you my FREE 26-page Step by Step Guide on How to Train for a Marathon!